ritaturk/xenko-docs/manual/get-started/create-a-scene.md

 Template | Result
 ---------|--------
-Empty Scene | An empty scene containing no entity and with no pre-configured rendering pipeline Scene with HRD pipeline | A scene containing basic elements and pre-configured for HDR rendering Scene with LDR pipeline | A scene containing basic elements and pre-configured for LDR rendering
+Empty Scene | An empty scene containing no entity and with no pre-configured rendering pipeline Scene with HDR pipeline | A scene containing basic elements and pre-configured for HDR rendering Scene with LDR pipeline | A scene containing basic elements and pre-configured for LDR rendering

 ## Open a new Scene